 Devils Backbone Brewing Co.
 Beer Dinner

-Devils Backbone Brewing Company is coming to Louisville!
-To celebrate, the craft brewery is hosting a four-course dinner at Varanese featuring chef-prepared dishes paired perfectly with DB craft beers.

-Brewmaster Jason Oliver will lead you through each delicious course and there will be tons of more fun from Virginia’s largest craft brewery.
+Devils Backbone Brewing Company is coming to Lexington!
+To celebrate, join us for an amazing four-course dinner at The Village Idiot paired perfectly with DB craft beers.
+Sit down and join us as brewmaster Jason Oliver leads you through each course to learn more about our award-winning lager brewery.
+Space is limited.

-Tickets are $49 per person and can be paid for upon arrival.

 Menu